Lessons from the Least Likely

 Having said all that - she taught me some things I’ll never forget.
 And no it’s not about being kinder - even though it should be.

+Sometimes we’d have the pleasure of one of her three adult sons visiting her in the office.
+They were amazing men.
+They always treated her with great respect.
 They weren’t just polite—they were openly affectionate with their mom, which you don’t always see.
 It was very endearing.
 And as a bonus, they were all well-educated and seemed well-adjusted.

 Her first story was that two of her boys had long hair growing up and she often was criticized for not cutting their hair.
 Her easy reply was—there are other more important things to worry about.
 Length of hair doesn’t even rank.
 They’re happy so I’m happy.
 It’s just hair.